Killing of Rabbi Meir Hai: Victim

 Rabbi Meir Avshalom Hai (alt.
-Chai) was a 45-year-old Israeli rabbi and father of seven who lived in the Israeli settlement of Shavei Shomron located in the northern West Bank, where had resided for 14 years before his murder.
+Chai) was a 45-year-old Israeli rabbi and father of seven who lived in the Israeli settlement of Shavei Shomron located in the northern West Bank, where he had lived for 14 years before his murder.
 Hai was a Torah teacher and principal at the Shavei Shomron school.

 Hai was the son-in-law of the former Immanuel mayor Eliyahu Merav and was also a well-known member of the Bratslav Hassidic community.

 Perpetrators

 The Imad Mughniyeh Group, a little-known affiliate of the Al Aqsa Martyrs' Brigades, the armed wing of Palestinian President Mahmoud Abbas' Fatah party, claimed responsibility for the attack.
 The group said its members "withdrew from the area safely."
 It also warned of "a series of attacks to come."

 The three militants involved in the killing were: